Vítor Martins (football manager): Feirense

 On 7 July 2024, Martins was appointed at C.D.
 Feirense, replacing Lito Vidigal who had kept the team up in a relegation playoff.
 The following 15 February, he conducted an interview after being sent off in a 2–1 win at F.C.
 Paços de Ferreira, for which his club were fined €3,570 and he was fined €357; subsequent proceedings into the game resulted in his 113-day suspension and €1,100 fine.

 Having kept the team from Santa Maria da Feira in contention for the promotion playoffs, Martins was offered a new contract in April 2025, but he rejected it.
 Having spent most of the season in the top half of the table, the team finished in 8th.

 Torreense

 On 20 May 2025, Martins confirmed his fourth consecutive season with a different second-division side, joining S.C.U.
 Torreense who had finished 5th under Tiago Fernandes.
+On 1 January 2026, with the team in 9th, he was sacked and replaced by Luís Tralhão.
+Martins took the team to the quarter-finals of the Taça de Portugal, and played down his influence on their cup final victory under his successor.

+Chaves

+On 9 February 2026, Martins returned to Chaves, replacing Filipe Martins.